 The school locker should be viewed as interim storage, a place to keep the materials your child needs for the day while she moves from class to class, but it should be emptied at the end of the day.
 Having multiple storage spaces i.e., the bookshelves at home and the locker at school, will lead to confusion and most certainly result in not having the materials needed at hand.

 It’s important to let your child be in the driver’s seat when it comes to designing her own organising systems because she’s less likely to resist them if they’re based on her needs and preferences.
 Give her a chance to experiment and learn from her mistakes by bearing the consequences of her decisions and actions.

 Even if you feel that a lot of things need to be set up or changed, don’t attempt to do it all at once.
 Start small.
 Be patient.
 Focus on the progress she’s making.
 And reward her appropriately when she’s achieved a milestone.
-At the end of the day, as Ann Landers, an American journalist said, “it is not what you do for your children, but what you have taught them to do for themselves, that will make them successful human beings.”
+At the end of the day, as Ann Landers, an American journalist said, “It is not what you do for your children, but what you have taught them to do for themselves, that will make them successful human beings.”
 Good luck to you all!

 Did you know I work with children as young as 7 years old?
 Reach out if you’d like some help to get your child organised, whether it’s for her bedroom or studies, especially if she hasn’t taken your guidance so far.
-Sometimes an outsider can make all the difference and help restore order and peace at home.
+Sometimes an outsider can make all the difference and help restore order and peace in the home.